fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 How can a tracing app that relies on sensitive health and contact data be both compliant with the strict European data protection regulations and able to fulfil its originally intended purpose?

 1. **Usage is voluntary!** No person who decides against an installation has to fear any disadvantages.
-2. **App users stay anonymous.** No conclusions about the identity of any user can be drawn.
+2. **App users stay anonymous!** No conclusions about the identity of any user can be drawn.

 Nevertheless, such systems have vulnerabilities — especially wherever data is transferred, either between two users of the app or between user and server.
 Let's take a closer look.